rstacruz/til-2013/_posts/2016-12-28-graphql-on-javascript.md

 description: Use graphql.js's buildSchema to write schemas in GraphQL's schema language.
 ---

-The de-facto GraphQL package in JavaScript, [graphql] (https://www.npmjs.com/package/graphql) is incredibly verbose.
-Use [buildSchema()] (http://graphql.org/graphql-js/utilities/#buildschema) to make it more terse.
-You can use GraphQL's schema definition language.
+The de-facto GraphQL package in JavaScript, [graphql] (https://www.npmjs.com/package/graphql), is a bit verbose.
+Use [buildSchema()] (http://graphql.org/graphql-js/utilities/#buildschema) to make your life easier.
+You can use GraphQL's schema definition language to write your schemas.

 ```js
 import { graphql, buildSchema } from 'graphql'